Persysfreeda/EXP-03-Implement-Breadth-First-Search-Traversal-of-a-Graph/README.md

 Breadth First Search Traversal of a Graph

-AIM:
+AIM:To Implement Breadth First Search Traversal of a Graph using Python 3
 Theory:
-To Implement Breadth First Search Traversal of a Graph using Python 3.

 Breadth-First Traversal (or Search) for a graph is like the Breadth-First Traversal of a tree.
 The only catch here is that, unlike trees, graphs may contain cycles so that we may come to the same